info@artemispool.com

 Sand Filters

-• Pros: Cost-effective, robust, reliable for large pools.
+• Pros: Cost-effective, durable, reliable for large volumes.

-• Cons: Regular backwash required; media replacement every 3–5 years.
+• Cons: Regular backwash water loss; media replacement every 3–5 years.

 Glass Media Filters

-• Pros: Longer lifespan, fewer backwashes, superior fine particle removal.
+• Pros: Longer lifespan, less backwash, better fine particle retention.

 Cartridge Filters

-• Pros: Ideal for small pools/spas; minimal water loss.
+• Pros: High precision for small pools/spas, low water consumption.

 D.E.
 (Diatomaceous Earth) Filters

 Pumps are the heart of filtration.
-Flow rate, head loss and hydraulics must be calculated for each project.
-Balance tanks ensure consistent overflow and buffer sudden load changes.
+Flow rate, head pressure, and hydraulic losses must be calculated per project.
+The balance tank stabilizes surface circulation in overflow systems and stores water during peak loads.

 Automation and Energy Efficiency

-• Smart Control: Mobile monitoring for filtration, lighting, and dosing.
+• Smart Control: Mobile interface monitoring for filtration, lighting, and dosing.

 ParameterRecommended Range